luislopez-dev/Razor-Pages-TDD-CI-Template-for-.NET/README.md

 The services in this project might be refactored into individual use cases, and the whole layer might be refactored with a Vertical-Slice approach in future updates.

-Integrating DTOs is on the roadmap for a future release.

 ### Infrastructure